Freelance-Felix/freelance-felix-website-with-quartz/content/Quests.md

 [[Flying Pegasus]]: “Flying Pegasus” is a 2D Godot mobile game designed for the iPhone/Android.
 Flap your wings as hard as you can to avoid the clouds and collect honey!

 [[A Bomberman-like Clone]]: “Bomberman Clone” is a 2D Godot mobile game designed for the iPhone/Android.
 Swap between two characters with different abilities to complete all the levels.

+[[Cultivation Cooking Prototype]]: “Cultivation Cooking” is a 2D Godot mobile game designed for the iPhone/Android.
+Mix the ingredients and stop them from floating out of the pot to make the best potions.